top of page

 The doctrine proposed by Buddha is primarily based on human suffering.
 The individuality of a person results in limitation, limitation results in desire, and desire results in the cause of suffering.
 A person's soul doesn't actually exist because a person is in a continuous process of change from various experiences, ideas, and sensations.
 Essentially, people exist in a state of nothingness, since nothing is self.

-Despite such negative thoughts on life, many people follow this doctrine and turned Buddhism into a cult-like following.
-What is lacking is the consideration that a higher-evolved being may be wiser and more knowledgeable than an ordinary person like Buddha.
+Despite such thoughts on life, many people follow this doctrine and turned Buddhism into a cult-like following.
+What is missing is the consideration that a higher-evolved being may be wiser and more knowledgeable than an ordinary person like Buddha.

-This should be apparent when comparing the guidelines of the doctrine with a monotheistic religion.
-Essentially, which would be better: follow the teachings of an ordinary man's understanding on life, or another who actually designed it?
-Follow the observer or architect?
+This should be apparent when comparing the doctrine with a monotheistic religion.
+Essentially, which is better: follow the teachings of an ordinary man's understanding on life, or another who actually designed it?
+Which is wiser, follow the observer or architect?

-In truth, the fundamental principle of Buddhism (nothing is self) is rather depressing, and the only reason why it has been successful over the years is because it preyed upon the vulnerable in society.
+In truth, the fundamental principle of Buddhism (nothing is self) is a rather depressing view and the only reason why it has been successful over the years is because it preyed upon the vulnerable in society.

 bottom of page